jjfeore/front-end-ui/README.md

+#Front End UI Stretch Projects

+## Medium Blog Roll - Stretch UI
+*22 MAR 2017*
+Started at 0910 on attempting to replicate the blog roll from Medium.

-# Pinterest Registration Page - Stretch UI
+## Pinterest Registration Page - Stretch UI
 *20 MAR 2017*
 This page is a quick stretch lab assignment for Code Fellows.
 This is my attempt to recreate the Pinterest registration page in 75 minutes or less.
 The goal is to mockup a rough approximation of the registration page, without any of the necessary functionality.
 In so far as possible, I will aim to make this page and future stretch UI pages responsive.

 **Author: James Feore**